signum-network/CIPs/SIP/sip-50.md

 #### Event `BLOCK_PUSHED`

-This event SHALL be emitted by the Node Software upon pushed blocks,i.e. while the node is syncing.
+The Node Software SHALL emit this event upon new blocks, i.e. while syncing or while in sync.
 As the node can push several dozen to hundred blocks per second, the event emission MUST be debounced to a configurable duration, e.g. one second, where only the latest pushed block SHALL be submitted.

 The payload response SHOULD have at least the following fields: